Swaraj-Singh-30/Swaraj-Singh-30/README.md

 - 🔭 I’m currently working on a personal project
 - 🌱 I’m currently learning **React ⚛ and Typescript**
 - 👯 I’m looking to collaborate on interesting projects
-- 📫 How to reach me: G-mail :- swarajsingh3020@gmail.com
+- 📫 How to reach me: Twitter
 - ⚡ Fun fact: You can find me on Twitter **@Swaraj_Singh__**